 Which type of collagen is best for joints?
 The best collagen for joints is type 2 collagen.
 Although collagen type 2 is found in lesser amounts in the human body than type 1 collagen, it’s the type of collagen that primarily helps to build connective tissues and cartilage.

 Type 2 collagen is abundant in high amounts in chicken cartilage (also called chicken collagen).
 Chicken cartilage can be synthesized and used in powdered collagen supplements and bone broth supplements.
 Additionally, it’s inherently found in chicken bone broth, which is made with nutrient-filled animal parts such as bones, ligaments and connective tissues.

 The great thing about type 2 collagen for joint health is that it also inherently contains chondroitin and glucosamine, two compounds that help support healthy cartilage.

-A highly convenient way to obtain more collagen is from Multi Collagen Protein powder (MCP), which features five types of collagen including type 2 (as well as types 1, 3, 5 and 10 which support the health of your skin, gut, hair, and more).
+Overall, a highly convenient way to obtain more collagen is from Multi Collagen Protein powder (MCP).
 MCP is sourced from four real food sources (a combination of chicken, fish, bovine and egg shell membrane collagens), and since it contains multiple types of collagen, you get an array of body-wide benefits.

-In fact, the benefits listed above all exist for the new version of Multi Collagen Protein that has taken the collagen industry by storm and has the clinical studies to prove it.
-The specific joint benefits from MCP's ingredients include the following:
+In fact, the benefits listed above all exist for the new version of Multi Collagen Protein (available in pure form along with multiple flavors) that has taken the collagen industry by storm and has the clinical studies to prove it.
+The specific joint benefits from Multi Collagen Protein's ingredients include the following:

 - In one study, people taking 500 mg of this eggshell membrane daily had a 40% improvement in knee discomfort and a 22% improvement in knee stiffness after just 10 days.